PBI-ORG/CI_CD_PowerBI/README.md

 ### 🔀 Branching Flow:

-Dev → Test → Prod
+Dev → Test → main

 - New features are developed in Dev.
 - Approved changes are moved to Test for QA.